Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/introduction.en.md

 Login in with your OpenShift credentials (userX/yourpassword).
 If this is the first time you access Dev Spaces, you have to authorize Dev Spaces to access your account.
 In the Authorize Access window click on Allow selected permissions.

 This opens the workspace, which will look pretty familiar if you are used to work with VS Code.
 Before opening the workspace, a pop-up might appear asking if you trust the contents of the workspace.
 Click Yes, I trust the authors to continue.

 ![trust-authors](/images/dev-section/trust-authors.png)

-The workspace contains all the resources you are going to use during the workshop.
+Wait for the workspace to become available, which takes a few minutes as it loads all the images and resources needed to build and run the microservices.

 In the project explorer on the left of the workspace, navigate to the rivieradev-app folder and look at the different projects.

 ![workspace](/images/dev-section/workspace.png)